-As a certificate provider you need to assess the donor's capacity to understand the importance of the document he or she is signing and the extent of the powers given by it.
+As a certificate provider you need to assess the donor's capacity to understand the importance of the document they are signing and the extent of the powers given by it.
 If, for any reason, the validity of the LPA is challenged, you may be called on by the Office of the Public Guardian or the Court of Protection to justify your opinion.